hustf/BitmapMaps.jl/README.md

 ```
 # Current state

-A first map has been made with scripting, ad hoc calculations and A4 sheets.
-We're streamlining the production of maps.
+We're streamlining the production and collecting code, after an intial batch of maps with scripting, ad hoc calculations and various local packages.
 Code is being adapted from environment 'geoarrays', package 'RouteMap.jl' ' / example/ split ' and environment 'tutorial_images' / 'image segmentation.jl'.

 We implemented and tested up to step 6 here, and have a skeleton for steps 7-8.
-Inline docs need updating.

-We struggled with function names related to bounding boxes and (cropped extents).
-See [`Bounding box functions`](#Bounding box functions).
+We have a common and well-checked interface for inspection: `show_derived_properties` works consistently for builder types, (multiple) file names and GeoArrays.

-The pipeline can now reuse SheetMatrixBuilder and modify it gradually using keywords.
+The pipeline can now reuse `SheetMatrixBuilder` and modify it by steps, using keywords.

 Some of the changes from scripting workflow:

-- Establish BitmapMaps.ini, tune default printer data (the scripted / manual workflow map was missing 1 mm due to 'random' variations during printing).
-- Found a reliable way to print with actual scale.
-Use png's pHYs chunk, then print with an application that respects the settings.
-E.g. `Gimp`, `MS Paint`, and `IrFanview`.
+- Configurations stored in BitmapMaps.ini.
+- Printing metadata is made and stored in .png files.
+Settings are respected by e.g. `Gimp`, `MS Paint`, and `IrFanview`.
-- Identifying water surface is now done with a more advanced algorithm.
+- Identifying water surface is done with a new algorithm.
 Manual corrections will hopefully be less of a requirement.
-- The colour palette is FixedPointNumbers.Normed{UInt8, 8}, not Float64 - based
+- The colour palette is FixedPointNumbers.Normed{UInt8, 8}, not Float64 - based.
+- Step 5, 'consolidation' stores an inspectable .tif file.
+- The SheetMatrixBuilder and SheetBuilder types are more flexible than storing specifications in folder names.
-- Introduce the SheetMatrixBuilder (iterator for printable sheets) and SheetBuilder (iterator for pixels in a sheet).
-Change sheet numbering to start in SW corner.
+- Change sheet numbering to start in SW corner.
 See figure:

 <img src="resource/matrix_sheet_cell_utm.svg" alt = "resource/matrix_sheet_cell_utm.svg" style="display: inline-block; margin: 0 auto; max-width: 640px">